MonsterGirl’s 150 Days of Classic Horror #121 The Reincarnation of Peter Proud 1975

 Featuring the Original Music by Composer Jerry Goldsmith

 I see this is going to be yet another casualty of the remake syndrome that our film culture suffers from.
 Due out in 2013.
 Don’t get me wrong, there are certain films that can be faithfully re-imagined by the right director/screenwriter and it could add an element of tribute with a contemporary twist that feeds the palate nicely.
 Perhaps this will be one of them…we’ll see.
 For now, let’s say that it… won’t have Margot Kidder, Michael Sarrazin, or the heavenly Jennifer O’Neill.
-All three actors, 70s staples, and fine performers, are engrossing to watch.
-Sarrazin
+All three actors, 70s staples and fine performers, are engrossing to watch.

-Yes, I had a huge crush on Michael Sarrazin…I mean look at those lips!
+Yes, I had a huge crush on Michael Sarrazin…I mean, look at those lips!

-Eerily at times, even the sound of Peter’s voice seems to be that of Jeff’s.
-The film adds a twist of irony and a strain of incestuous actuality when Peter becomes romantically drawn to Ann Curtis played by Jennifer O’Neill, the daughter of Jeff and Marcia.
+Eerily, at times, even the sound of Peter’s voice seems to be that of Jeff’s.
+The film adds a twist of irony and a strain of incestuous actuality when Peter becomes romantically drawn to Ann Curtis, played by Jennifer O’Neill, the daughter of Jeff and Marcia.
 Peter’s daughter from a past life…

 Recognizing the implications of the nature of Peter and Ann’s relationship, the anxious and melancholy Mrs. Curtis tries to keep the two young lovers away from each other.
 But…what is the secret behind the death of Jeff Curtis?
 And what will happen to Peter in the end?

-The film is a soft-core 70s journey into, the psycho-sexual and an indulgence into mysticism.
+The film is a soft-core 70s journey into the psycho-sexual and an indulgence into mysticism.
 The preoccupation of the 70s with reincarnation and past lives emerging.
-Peter Proud is a truly, gripping, haunting film directed seamlessly by J. Lee Thompson (The Guns of Navarone 1961, Cape Fear 1962, Eye of the Devil 1966) and written by Max Ehrlich
+Peter Proud is a truly gripping, haunting film directed seamlessly by J. Lee Thompson (The Guns of Navarone 1961, Cape Fear 1962, Eye of the Devil 1966) and written by Max Ehrlich

 One of the superb elements of this fine supernatural suspense/horror film is the musical contribution by legendary composer Jerry Goldsmith.